S&P Global Inc at William Blair Growth Stock Conference Transcri

 Andrew Owen Nicholas - William Blair & Company L.L.C., Research Division - Analyst

-With that out of the way, I'm very pleased to welcome S&P Global's CFO, Ewout Steenbergen, to this 42nd Annual Growth Stock Conference.
-I also have Head of Investor Relations, Mark Grant, in the first row here.
+With that out of the way, I'm very pleased to welcome the CEO of S&P Dow Jones Indices, Dan Draper, here to the 43rd Annual William Blair Growth Stock Conference.
+Thanks very much for joining us here today.

-We're going to spend some time today just in a fireside chat format.
-I'll try to keep it relatively high level, as I know not everyone is intimately familiar with the business, but to the extent that we don't get questions answered here, there will be a breakout session afterward where you can follow up on any topics that I don't hit.
+We're going to take this time, this 30 minutes, to do a bit of a fireside chat.
+But before we get started, I am going to ask kind of two questions to Dan: first, to give a quick intro to himself and his background, he's been in the index business for a very long time, very knowledgeable in the space; and then a brief overview of S&P Dow Jones.

+Daniel Eugene Draper - S&P Global Inc. - CEO of S&P Do

 S&P Global Inc at William Blair Growth Stock Conference Transcript